This is part of the ANKN Logo

 Thomas (Tom) R. Hopkins, Ed.D.

 The 2000 Decennial Census (2002) reports 4.1 million people who self-reported being American Indian or part American Indian.
 The 4.1 million is 1.5 percent of the total U.S. population.
 2.5 million of these were American Indian or Alaskan Native only, which is .9 percent of the U.S. population.
 An additional 1.6 million reported being part American Indian.
 The BIA provides services to “American Indians” who are 25 percent or more Indian by blood quantum.
 In this respect, “American Indian” is a legal term which applies to the BIA (and the U.S. Public Health Service Division of Indian Health) and its programs including over 200 tribes on reservations which encompass over 50 million acres of land.
-The BIA Office of Indian Education Programs (OIEP) web site describes its Indian education base as: “OIEP has responsibility for 185 elementary and secondary schools and dormitories as well as 27 colleges.
+The BIA Office of Indian Education Programs (OIEP) was changed in 2007 to the Bureau of Indian Education (BIE) but its web site describes its Indian education base as: “OIEP has responsibility for 185 elementary and secondary schools and dormitories as well as 27 colleges.
 Our colleges, schools and dormitories are located on 63 reservations in 23 states across the United States serving approximately 60,000 students representing 238 different tribes.”

 Nationally, the American Indian population is complex, often confusing to non-Indians and offers education evaluators a great challenge to identify with reasonable accuracy who would be included in an evaluation.
 Nonetheless, there have been several national evaluations of American Indian education.